 - Keep it short and focused.
 Check with the local paper for their guidelines, including word count, deadlines, and where to send it–and follow them.
 Focus on the issues that really matter and the compelling information that might change minds.

 - Stay positive and not overly emotional.
 A short letter is meant to give basic information and generate interest in the issue.

 In the height of social action in the United States, these events were known as “teach-ins.”
 Meetings and workshops present a way to educate and rally supporters.

 - Choose a convenient location.
 Schedule the meeting at a place that is handicap-accessible and centrally located if possible.
 Choose a time when you think the most people can come (evenings, weekends).
 Consider having child care available if possible.
-If you plan to show a video or will need the internet, make sure you confirm that the facility offers the necessary equipment before you schedule the event.
+If you plan to show a video or will need the internet, confirm that the facility offers the necessary equipment before you schedule the event.

 - Educate your supporters.
 Create and stick to an agenda.
 Choose speakers who are compelling and comfortable with public speaking.
 Use this opportunity to get the facts out to supporters and put an end to any potential rumors or myths (about the situation or the cats in general) before they begin.

 - Empower the attendees.
 Have a plan for next steps beyond your meeting.
 These plans will take advantage and harness the energy generated by a meeting or rally.
 Empower attendees to take on various roles in the next steps of the campaign.

 - Spread the word!
 Consider asking attendees to talk to at least two people about what they learned and ask them to come to the next event.